ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

 1. Obtain the access key.
 For more information, see [Getting the access key through the {{site.data.keyword.cloud_notm}} UI](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-access_key#access_key_ibm_cloud_ui).

 2. Obtain the ingestion URL.
-For more information, see [Sysdig collector endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion).
+For more information, see [collector endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion).

 3. Deploy the monitoring agent.
 Run the following command: